dyne/dnscrypt-proxy/README-WINDOWS.markdown

 LogLevel          | REG_DWORD
 Plugins           | REG_MULTI_SZ

-Explanation for registry value:
+Detail of registry values:

     ResolversList     : Full path to the `dnscrypt-resolvers.csv` file.
-                        Equal to `resolvers-list` parameter.
+                        Equivalent to the `resolvers-list` parameter.
-    ResolverName      : Resolver name in `dnscrypt-resolvers.csv` file.
+    ResolverName      : Resolver name in the `dnscrypt-resolvers.csv` file.
-                        Look for `Name` header in `dnscrypt-resolvers.csv` file.
+                        This is the first column (`Name`) in that CSV file.
-                        Equal to `resolver-name` parameter.
+                        Equivalent to the `resolver-name` parameter.
-    LocalAddress      : IP Address where DNSCrypt-Proxy listen for DNS request.
+    LocalAddress      : IP address where `dnscrypt-proxy` listen for DNS request.
-                        Equal to `local-address` parameter.
+                        Equivalent to the `local-address` parameter.
     ProviderKey       : DNS server key.
-                        Look for `Provider public key` header in `dnscrypt-resolvers.csv` file.
+                        `Provider public key` column in the `dnscrypt-resolvers.csv` file.
-                        Equal to `provider-key` parameter.
+                        Equivalent to the `provider-key` parameter.
     ProviderName      : DNS server name.
-                        Look for `Provider name` header in `dnscrypt-resolvers.csv` file.
+                        `Provider name` column in the `dnscrypt-resolvers.csv` file.
-                        Equal to `provider-name` parameter.
+                        Equivalent to the `provider-name` parameter.
     ResolverAddress   : DNS server IP.
-                        Look for `Resolver address` header in `dnscrypt-resolvers.csv` file.
+                        `Resolver address` column in the `dnscrypt-resolvers.csv` file.
-                        Equal to `resolver-address` parameter.
+                        Equivalent to the `resolver-address` parameter.
     EDNSPayloadSize   : EDNS size.
-                        Value must be between 1 and 65535.
+                        Must be between `1` and `65507` (IPv4) or `65535` (IPv6-only).
-                        Equal to `edns-payload-size` parameter.
+                        Equivalent to the `edns-payload-size` parameter.
-    MaxActiveRequests : Maximum DNS request from client can be process by DNSCrypt-Proxy.
+    MaxActiveRequests : Maximum number of client DNS requests to process concurrently.
-                        Value must be greater than or equal to 1.
+                        Must be equal or greater than `1`.
-                        Equal to `max-active-requests` parameter.
+                        Equivalent to the `max-active-requests` parameter.
-    TCPOnly           : Send DNS request into DNS server using UDP and/or TCP or it just TCP.
+    TCPOnly           : Send DNS queries to upstream servers using only TCP if set to `1`.
-                        Value must be 1 or 0.
+                        Must be `1` or `0`.
-                        Equal to `tcp-only` parameter.
+                        Equivalent to the `tcp-only` parameter.
-    EphemeralKeys     : Key seed for DNSCrypt-Proxy.
+    EphemeralKeys     : Create a new key pair for every query.
-                        Value must be 1 or 0.
+                        Must be `1` or `0`.
-                        Equal to `ephemeral-keys` parameter.
+                        Equivalent to the `ephemeral-keys` parameter.
-    IgnoreTimestamps  : Value must be 1 or 0.
+    IgnoreTimestamps  : Must be `1` or `0`.
-                        Equal to `ignore-timestamps` parameter.
+                        Equivalent to the `ignore-timestamps` parameter.
 Do not enable blindly.
-    ClientKeyFile     : Your own DNSCrypt key.
+    ClientKeyFile     : Use a static key pair.
+This is the path to a file storing the secret key.
-                        Equal to `client-key` parameter.
+                        Equivalent to the `client-key` parameter.
-    LogFile           : Log file for DNSCrypt-Proxy.
+    LogFile           : Log file for `dnscrypt-proxy`.
-                        Equal to `logfile` parameter.
+                        Equivalent to the `logfile` parameter.
-    LogLevel          : Maximum info level for DNSCrypt-Proxy log.
+    LogLevel          : Maximum log level.
-                        Equal to `loglevel` parameter.
+                        Equivalent to the `loglevel` parameter.
-    Plugins           : Plugin loaded by DNSCrypt-Proxy.
+    Plugins           : Set of plugins to be loaded by `dnscrypt-proxy`.
-                        Equal to `plugin` parameter.
+                        Equivalent to one or more `plugin` command-line arguments.

 Plugins Example (INF):